 What is Scenario Builder for?

 Scenario Builder is a no-code energy system modelling tool designed to help you understand and explore potential future electricity systems.
-You can use it to:
+You can use it to:- Analyze different energy scenarios and pathways.

 - Assess the impact of various technology choices and policy directions.